jfos314/qml_video_test/README.md

-# Project created to solve and share task for work interview
+# Project created to solve and share task for job interview

 ## Short description